conoror/ltjson/README.md

 ### General

 #### ltjson_parse(treeptr, text, usehash) - Parse text into JSON tree
+*Parameters*

-* @treeptr:   Pointer to json tree root
+* treeptr:   Pointer to json tree root
-* @text:      UTF-8 text
+* text:      UTF-8 text
-* @usehash:   Use a hash to find duplicate node names
+* usehash:   Use a hash to find duplicate node names

+*Description*

 Scan the JSON provided @text and parse it into the tree which is pointed to by treeptr.
 If @*treeptr is NULL then a new tree is created.
 If not NULL the memory storage is reused if the tree is closed or